jhpyle/docassemble/_docs/docker.md

 {% endhighlight %}

 Note that [Docker] will fail if any of these ports is already in use.
-For example, many Linux distributions run a mail tranport agent on port 25 by default; you will have to stop that service in order to start [Docker] with `-p 25:25`.
+For example, many Linux distributions run a mail transport agent on port 25 by default; you will have to stop that service in order to start [Docker] with `-p 25:25`.
 For example, on [Amazon Linux] you may need to run: